JanSochman/JanSochman.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: jena.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
+    <p>office: KN-G203</p>
-    <p>123 your address street</p>
+    <p>Karlovo namesti 13</p>
-    <p>Your City, State 12345</p>
+    <p>121 35, Praha 2, Czech Republic</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Adding some random text here.

 More random text.
+And even more...

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.